 Version 1: June 2021 - November 2021.
 Version 2: December 2021 - Present.

-Version 1 and 2: Upon successful completion of the course, students will be able to: Define negotiable instruments and differentiate between the various types of instruments; Determine the liabilities and responsibilities of various parties to instruments and notes; Describe the process of settling and collecting on a check; Apply the UCC rules on electronic fund transfers, credit and debit cards; Explain letters of credit and the UCC rules and regulations that govern them.
+Version 1 and 2: Upon successful completion of the course, students will be able to: define negotiable instruments and differentiate between the various types of instruments; determine the liabilities and responsibilities of various parties to instruments and notes; describe the process of settling and collecting on a check; apply the UCC rules on electronic fund transfers, credit and debit cards; and explain letters of credit and the UCC rules and regulations that govern them.